jeyoder/StuffInSpace/README.md

-# Things in Space
+# Stuff in Space

 Original author: James Yoder (https://github.com/jeyoder)

-A real-time interactive WebGL visualisation of objects in Earth orbit
+A real-time interactive WebGL visualisation of objects in Earth orbit.

-The official live version is hosted at http://stuffin.space/

 ## Running for Development